 111 S. Kickapoo St.

 Contain Grease to Avoid Costly Sewer Overflows and Backups

-Residential grease blockages are one main cause of sewer overflows and backups.
-When manholes overflow, the raw sewage drains into our rivers, streams, and ponds.
-Cleaning up the environment and homes after sewer overflows and backs up is very costly.
+Residential grease blockages are the main cause of sewer overflows and backups.
+When manholes overflow, raw sewage drains into our rivers, streams, and ponds.
+Cleaning up the environment and homes after sewer overflows and back ups is very costly.

 Where does FOG come from?

 Most FOG comes from fried foods, but it also comes from other foods.
 Some of them are milk, salad dressing, gravy, buttered vegetables, soups, and stews.

 Why is FOG a problem?

 If FOG goes down a sink drain, it gets stuck in the pipes of the home or business.
 FOG becomes a solid

 when it cools, and can clog sewer pipes.
 When FOG clogs sewer pipes, the wastewater that is supposed to flow through pipes can back up into businesses and homes, or onto the ground and get into our rivers, streams, and ponds.
 This sewage can cause illness in animals and people, not to mention damage to structures and dwellings.
 It also kills plant life.

 What is the proper way to dispose of FOG?